 Submission of HEDIS Reports

 Please provide the last two available years of HEDIS reports for two different states, if available.
 The State prefers HEDIS reports for other state Medicaid plans, but the State is willing to accept non-Medicaid commercial plan information if no Medicaid information exists.
+Note that HEDIS reports will not count toward the 1,000 page limit.

 SECTION 10.0 – Failure to Perform/Non-compliance Remedies